dropstream/amazon_sp_clients/README.md

 3. Ensure the `swagger-codegen` is working: `swagger-codegen -h`.
 4. Run `rake codegen:generate`.
 5. Add changes to git and move gem to next version.

+### How does it work?

+* SwaggerCodegen command reads JSON specs and uses (customizable) templates to generate ruby gem files.
+Each gem has its own directory inside **vendor** dir.
+* All gems are modified to be namespaced under single module (`AmazonSpClients`)
+* Some files are added inside `lib` to allow requiring/initializing generated gems